FE530 Introduction to Financial Engineering

 2 Exam 2 25% The exam will be conducted using open-ended questions and will be held in class towards the end of the term.
 Further instructions will be distributed.

 5 Participation 10% Discussions are highly encouraged, including class attendance and general participation.
-Additionally, attendance will be taken over the course of the semester.
+Additionally, attendance will be taken throughout the semester.

 Lecture Outline